-6 APPENDIX 1 Hilton Lane Primary School

-hi Little Hulton Salford M37 0JY 0161 921 1195 Itonlane.primaryschool@salford.gov.uk
+Hilton Lane Primary School Little Hulton Salford M37 0JY 0161 921 1195 hiltonlane.primaryschool@salford.gov.uk

-Mgh Toge 'Aiming High Togeth ner'
+'Aiming High Together'

-Letter 1 Date:
+Letter 1 Date: 7/12/22

-To the Parent or Guardian of Class
+To the Parent or Guardian of Rober

-1 -
+your child is giving cause for concern.

+I am sure that you will agree that th is behaviour is inappropriate and unacceptable.

-I would be grateful if you could spectrum of the grateful if you could eak to him/ her about this.
+I would be grateful if you could spea ak to him/ her about this.

+Yours sincerely,

 Class teacher.

-1 I have received your letter dated child and I have spoken to - behaviour of my
+I have received your letter dated concerning the behaviour of my

+child and I have spoken to •

 Signed Name (Block capitals)

-b.

-twinkl.com

-REPERTING Hilton Lane Primary Schoo Little Hultor Salford M37 0JV 0161 921 1199 hiltonlane.primaryschool@salford.gov.ut
+Hilton Lane Primary School

+Little Hulton

+Salford

+M37 0JY

+0161 921 1195

+hiltonlane.primaryschool@salford.gov.uk

-'Aiming High Toge ether'
+Ining High Togette 'Aiming High Together'

-Letter 2 Da ite:
+Letter 2 Date:

 To the Parent or Guardian of Class

-I regret to say that the behaviour 0
+I regret to say that the behaviour of your child continues to give cause for concern. y

-Today - ,

-am sure that you will agree that this behaviour is inappropriate - and unacceptable. (
+I am sure that you will agree that this behaviour is inappropriate and unacceptable.

-into school to arrange a meeting at a 9
+We now consider that it is importa mutually convenient time. ant for us to meet.
+Please call into school to arrange a meeting a at a

 Yours sincerely,

 Class teacher.

-twinkl.com

-9-57
+-99

-Hilton Lane Primary School Little Hulton

-V Salford M37 0JY 0161 921 1195
+Hilton Lane Primary School Little Hulton Salford M37 0JY 0161 921 1195 hiltonlane.primaryschool@salford.gov.uk

-Rinng High Togette hiltonlane.primaryschool@salford.gov.uk

-Aiming High Tog

-Letter 3 Date:

-To the Parent or Guardian of Class

-Despite previous letters and a meeting, cause for concern. l regret to say that the behaviour of your child continues to give 1
+'Aiming High Together' Letter 3 Date: To the Parent or Guardian of \\\\\ Class \\\\ Despite previous letters and a meeting, I regret to say that the behaviour of your child continues to give cause for concern.
+I am sure that you will agree that this behaviour is inappropriate and unacceptable.
+In order to discuss this with Mrs Oliver and myself, I would be grateful if you could call into school to arrange a meeting at a mutually convenient time.
+Hopefully, by working together we will find a way to resolve these issues.
+Yours sincerely, Class teacher.

-Today V

-I am sure that you will agree that this be haviour is inappropriat e and unacceptable.

-nd myself, I would be grateful if you could call into school to arrange 9

-R Hopefully, by working together we will fir nd a way to resolve the ese issues.

-S. Yours sincerely,

-Class teacher.

-twinkl.com